Household staff job descriptions

-An estate manager is in the senior position in a home if their is no chief of staff, and they sometimes have a household manager as an assistant to help with property maintenance.
-An estate manager typically works at larger properties and supervises maintenance, the ordering of household supplies, and oversees special projects.
+An estate manager is in a senior position in a home if there is no chief of staff, and they sometimes have a household manager as an assistant to help with property maintenance.
+An estate manager typically works at larger properties and supervises maintenance, household supplies ordering, and special projects.
 An EM would work at a property exceeding 20,000 square feet, and the job is often very demanding.

 While an estate manager would be employed in large estates, a house manager usually works in mid-size properties under 20,000 square feet.
 Household managers are typically groomed to become estate managers.
 Some duties include event planning, implementing party protocols, and even light housekeeping if the housekeeper is off-site.
 Finally, a household manager writes schedules for the other staff members.

 An executive housekeeper supervises other subordinate housekeepers and even has light cleaning duties herself.
 The executive housekeeper orders cleaning supplies for multiple properties, and some of them eventually work their way up to become a house manager.
 Housekeeper responsibilities are not limited to inside the estate because a property with a guest house would fall under her domain as well.

 A personal chef is familiar with various styles of cooking but usually specializes in specific cuisines.
 A private chef does extensive menu planning with the principals of the estate and is familiar with 5-star table service, planning dinner parties, and cleaning fine silver.
 It's common for private chefs to know about fine wines and may even help plan the installation of a wine cellar.

 An executive assistant is like a personal assistant but also has secretarial responsibilities for the property.
 They have a good knowledge of Microsoft Office and manage the day-to-day operation of the estate with the PA.
 Management of the family calendar is a top priority.
 For example, if the homeowner wants to play nine holes at the local golf course, the EA will book a reservation.